centre-for-humanities-computing/programming-honey-badgers/lessons/flow_control.md

 __Control flow__

-The order in which the individual python statements, expressions and function call are evaluated.
+The order in which the individual python statement, expression and function call are evaluated.
 Explicit control flow is a feature of imperative progamming languages, like Python, in contrast to declarative programming languages (e.g., SQL).
 A control statement in Python enable the program to _make a decision_ and follow one execution path instead of another.
 Control flow ensures that your Python program can follow multiple paths (bifurcate, repeat, bypass), instead of just a linear execution.

 ---